YassminAli00/CS435/README.md

 .
 BST_AVL.h--> includes implementation of Binary Search Tree (BST) and all functions involved

-. main.cpp--> includes testing of BST and AVL implementations after modification and implementation of AVL tree
+. main.cpp--> includes testing of BST and AVL implementations

 _____________________________________________________________________